nusCS2113-AY1819S1/website/admin/appendixD-help.md

 <big>{{ icon_dislike }} **What not to do:**</big>

-* When faced with a technical problem or a doubt about a concept, don't fire off an email lecturer/tutor immediately after you encounter a problem or a doubt, unless it is something only the lecturer/tutor is supposed to know.
+* When faced with a technical problem or a doubt about a concept, don't fire off an email lecturer/tutor immediately, unless it is something only the lecturer/tutor is supposed to know.

 <big>{{ icon_like }} **What to do:**</big>